On the Double Copy for Spinning Matter: Two matter lines from the BCJ construction

 \subsubsection{Classical radiation from the standard BCJ double copy}

-Now that we have computed graviton and dilaton radiation for the different double copies, we might ask how does the classical piece of the amplitude look.
-To answer this question we draw upon the formulation of \cite{Kosower:2018adc} to extract classical radiative observables from the quantum scattering amplitudes, including the case for spinning sources \cite{Bautista:2019tdr}.
-For scalar sources, the comparison of the classical computation of Goldberger and Ridgway \cite{Goldberger:2016iau} and the classical limit of the BCJ double copy result was presented in \cite{Luna:2017dtq}.
-There the classical limit was taken by means of a large mass expansion.
-Here we follow \cite{Kosower:2018adc} instead, where it was shown that the classical piece of the amplitude can be obtained by re-scaling the massless transfer momenta with $\hbar$ and take the leading order piece in the $\hbar\rightarrow0$ limit.
-Then it is convenient to introduce the average momentum transfer $q=\frac{q_1{-}q_3}{2}$.
+For scalar radiation the comparison of the classical construction derived by Goldberger and Ridgway \cite{Goldberger:2016iau} and the classical limit of the BCJ double copy result was presented in \cite{Luna:2017dtq}.
+There the limit was taken by means of a large mass expansion.
+Here we follow will \cite{Kosower:2018adc} instead, where it was shown that the classical piece of the amplitude can be obtained by re-scaling the massless transfer momenta with $\hbar$ and take the leading order piece in the $\hbar\rightarrow0$ limit.
+With this in mind it is convenient for us to introduce the average momentum transfer $q=\frac{q_1{-}q_3}{2}$.
 The re-scaled momenta can be interpreted as a classical wave vector $q\rightarrow\hbar\bar{q}$.
-Notice that momentum conservation implies that the radiated momenta needs to be re-scaled as well $k\rightarrow\hbar\bar{k}.$ For the spinning case we introduce the angular momentum operator, which scales as $J\rightarrow\hbar^{-1}\bar{J}$, and perform the multipole expansion \cite{Guevara:2018wpp,Bautista:2019tdr,Maybee:2019jus}.
-Finally, for the case of QCD amplitudes, one further scaling needs to be done in order to correctly extract the classical piece of the amplitude.
-In reminiscence of the color-kinematics duality, the generators of the color group $T^a$ must also scale as those of angular momentum, i.e. $T^a\rightarrow\hbar^{-1}T^a$.
+Notice that momentum conservation implies that the radiated on-shell momenta needs to be re-scaled as well $k\rightarrow\hbar\bar{k}.$ For spinning radiation the classical limit was outlined in \cite{Bautista:2019tdr} and requires to introduce the angular momentum operator, performing the multipole expansion as we have described in the previous sections.
+We then scale such operator as $J\rightarrow\hbar^{-1}\bar{J}$ \cite{Guevara:2018wpp,Bautista:2019tdr} and strip the respective polarization states \cite{Guevara:2019fsj}, see \cite{Maybee:2019jus} for a formal derivation.
+Finally, for the case of QCD amplitudes, one further scaling needs to be done in order to correctly extract the classical piece.
+In reminiscence of the color-kinematics duality, we find that the generators of the color group $T^a$ must also scale as those of angular momentum, i.e. $T^a\rightarrow\hbar^{-1}T^a$.